 History of the area

-Dazaifu was chosen as the location for the museum because in the past it was the site of the Dazaifu government Dazaifu , Fukuoka , and Kyushu as a whole are important in managing Japan's relations with the rest of Asia.
-As such, the museum arranges its exhibitions based on the theme of understanding Japanese culture from an Asian point of view.
+Dazaifu was chosen as the location for the museum because, since ancient times, it was the site of the Dazaifu government.
+Dazaifu , Fukuoka , and Kyushu as a whole played an important in exchange between Japan and other Asian countries.
+As such, the museum arranges its exhibitions based on the theme of understanding how Japanese culture was formed from Asian historical perspectives.